FractalDiane/spellbook/README.md

 ## Turning to and writing in chapter pages

-Before you write anything, you'll need to make sure you're turned to the right chapter, with the `turn to chapter` statement.
-Then you can use `write`...`under` to write something down in the chapter, under whatever heading name you'd like.
+Before you write anything, you'll need to make sure you're turned to the right chapter.
+Then you can write something down in the chapter, under whatever heading name you'd like.
 Remember that each chapter can only have three entries!

 ```
 turn to chapter Illusions
 write 2.5 under my_float
 write 5.0 under my_float_2
 write 7.5 under my_float_3
-write 10.0 under my_float_4   ERROR!
+write 10.0 under my_float_4   CATASTROPHE!
 CAN ONLY PUT THREE ENTRIES ON A PAGE
 ```

 Note that entries are always written into a page in order, filling the first empty slot.
 For example, if a new entry is written in a page with only its third entry filled, it will be written to the first entry.